YouGoDevs/YouGo-Backend-Track/Project-0.md

 - This requirements doc will also point you in the right direction of some design decisions to consider, but it won’t cover everything.
 Part of being a developer is working with ambiguity and making the best decision possible with the available information, making reasonable assumptions of how the service may grow in the future.
 - There will be brownie points for this (and any) project if you choose to do it in Golang instead of making me read Node.js 😅.
 But prioritizing getting the job done over learning something new is also a reasonable decision.

-## Part 0
+## Part 0: The Agreement
 For this part, the client wants to send an image to an HTTP(S) endpoint, specify some manipulation, and receive the manipulated image back as a response.
 The manipulations that need to be supported right now include:
 - Image resizing
 - Grayscale
 - Transformations (rotate, inversion).
 - At least two methods supported by the image processing library you choose.

 Your first task will be to make your API specification for the service.
 This spec will be shared with the client.
 Technically, as long as the client knows how to interact with your service, any method you choose to convey that information will work.
-You could simply have the spec in a README, for example.
+You could easily have the spec in a README, for example.
 But I want you to learn how industries do this so we’ll aim higher.
 You will document your service more officially, according to the OpenAPI specification version 3.
 This type of specification is known commonly as a “swagger spec”.
 I’ll allow you to do your research, read and become familiar with it ([OpenAPI Specification & Swagger Tools](https://swagger.io/resources/open-api/) is a great site to start).
 But it essentially allows you to specify all aspects of the service using YAML or JSON. [editor.swagger.io](https://editor.swagger.io/) is a great editor to compose your spec with real-time feedback and visualization.
 It starts you off with an excellent example spec (hint: one of the endpoints in the spec relates to image upload).
 The handy thing about having a swagger spec is that it will generate the client and server-side code compliant with the spec.
 Right now, we care about the server-side stubs, but in a future part, you’ll spin up a front-end to interact with the API.

 ### Some decisions you’ll need to make in this step: